priyanshiii7/DataPulse/README.md

 # Overview
 DataPulse solves a critical problem in data engineering: How do you monitor hundreds of data pipelines in real-time?
 In production environments, data pipelines power everything from customer analytics to ML model training.
 When pipelines fail silently, businesses lose money.
-DataPulse provides:
+Silent pipeline failures are expensive.
+DataPulse came out of watching teams discover data quality issues hours after they started — by which point, downstream systems were already affected.
+This is the monitoring layer I wished existed.DataPulse provides:

 > Centralized monitoring - All pipeline health in one dashboard
 > Automated health checks - No manual checking needed